Bible Curriculum for Training of Younger Women

 That they (older women) be reverent in behavior, not slanderers, not given to much wine, teachers of good things.
 (Titus 2: 3 NKJV)

-There are many resources for teaching purity, but our main focus is teaching by example—modeling.
+There are many resources for teaching purity, but the best way to teach virtuous womanhood purity is by example—modeling.

 Purity is only one foundational virtue.
 Self-worth, purpose, honesty and obedience are just as essential, and will actually feed their motivation to live pure.
 Older women model these principles in:

 - media choices

 The young women are watching, and if by chance they ask questions, they expect that the answers will correspond with the respondents' actions.

 The most effective models are those who confess that the walk down the moral runway is a not a breeze; that there are struggles.
 They are expected to model reality.

 That they admonish the young women . . . to be . . . homemakers.
 (Titus 2: 4 NKJV)

 Young women and men can hardly develop attitudes and habits they have never seen.
 They learn first by watching and then by practicing.